captbaritone/jordaneldredge.com/nextjs/_posts/2008-12-29-barbershop-multitracks-with-zane.md

 layout: post
 ---

-My friend <a href="http://www.zaynardstudios.com/Welcome.html">Zane Fiala</a> and I multitracked some barbershop tags today.
+My friend [Zane Fiala](http://www.zaynardstudios.com/Welcome.html) and I multitracked some barbershop tags today.
 He has a great home studio, that made recording much easeir than when I record directly into my laptop.
 After two hours, here is what we came up with:

 We Love to Sing Those Close Harmony Songs: